-Good quality of life for couples who adoptNovember 12th, 2012 in Obstetrics & gynaecology /
+Good quality of life for couples who adoptNovember 12, 2012 in Medicine & Health / Obstetrics & gynaecology

 Couples who adopt after unsuccessful IVF treatment have a better quality of life than both childless couples and couples without fertility problems, reveals a study from the Sahlgrenska Academy, University of Gothenburg, Sweden.

 A research group comprising midwives and doctors at the Sahlgrenska Academy, University of Gothenburg, studied quality of life five years after IVF treatment in 979 men and women in the Västra Götaland region.